Nazarkovsky/Nazarkovsky/README.md

 ### Michael Nazarkovsky - Data Scientist & Chemist 👋

-## I am a data scientist and have PhD in chemistry.
+## I am a data scientist with PhD in chemistry.
 I like to implement data-driven solutions in material science and physical chemistry to enhance the scientific and industrial development!

 - 💻 I’m currently working as a postdoctoral researcher at PUC Rio
 - 💻 I'm also collaborating with scientists in projects where the data science, machine learning and statistics are helpful.